KimikaTeorikoa/python-notes-tccm/intro.md

 In this case, we will be using [**Python**](https://www.python.org/) as our programming language due to its widespread application in computational chemistry.
 This is not an easy choice, as you will hopefully learn throughout the course.
-Python is peculiar in a number of ways.
+Python is extremely useful but it is also rather peculiar in a number of ways.
 It can be seen both a programming language as much as a scripting tool.
 It can be used to write software packages, but also for data analysis and